Sunshine-718/AlphaZero/README.md

 torch 2.3.0

 ## How to install dependencies?
-Run the code below on terminal.
+Run the code below in terminal.
 ``` shell
 pip install numpy
 pip install numba